NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/mages-hat.md

 usage: "wornheadwear"
 license: "ORC"
 identify:
 description: "This hat comes in many forms, such as a colorful turban or a pointy hat with a brim, and is adorned with symbols or runes.
-It grants you a +1 item bonus to Arcana checks and allows you to cast the [[Spells/Prestidigitation|Prestidigitation]] cantrip as an arcane innate cantrip."
+It grants you a +1 item bonus to [[Skills#Arcana|Arcana]] checks and allows you to cast the [[Prestidigitation]] cantrip as an arcane innate cantrip."
 powerTitle1:
 actionEconomy1:
 type1: